Done and Dusted

 One of the exceptions to these rules is when the "hype" over a story has gotten out of proportion, or that people are misunderstanding what actually happened.
-In that case, I do feel more of an urge to try and put my thoughts out there to try and ground things a little.
-And this story of Artificial Intelligence (AI) gone haywire is a prime example.
+In that case, I do feel more of an urge to try and put my thoughts out there, and this story of Artificial Intelligence (AI) gone haywire is a prime example.

-You might have come across it a few days ago (31st July was when it broke).
+You might have come across it a few days ago (31st July was when the story broke).
 I ran across it on scaremongering Instagram feeds and ignored it, perhaps foolishly.
-When it kept coming back, I decided to look into it and see what the truth was.
-It’s taken me a few days to get to grips as I’m not an expert on AI technology, but I’m pretty confident I can report the story with reasonable insight.
+When it kept coming back I decided to look into it and see what the truth was.
+It’s taken me a few days to get to grips as I’m not an expert on AI technology, but I’m pretty confident I can report with reasonable insight.